exom-dev/SAL-8-Sharp/README.md

 # Usage

 The wrapper is already documented (see the source file).
-Here's how to run a SAL-8 script:
+Here's an example showcasing most of the wrapper functionality:

 ```cs
 using SAL8;